 News broke this week that Charles Owen will cease production of its iconic riding helmets at the company’s award-winning UK facility in Wrexham, North Wales, next month.

-While Charles Owen has yet to issue a public statement, a spokesperson confirmed to Your Horse that the information circulating on social media is true.
-The internal communication from CEO Dave Derby was sent to retailers and was “unknowingly shared with the public before we had planned to share it with our end users”.
+A spokesperson told Your Horse that the internal communication was “unknowingly shared with the public before we had planned to share it with our end users”.

 “Those who have visited our facility will understand the complexity involved in producing our helmets — the volume of equipment and machinery is significant,” said Mr Derby.